pekim/opus/README.md

 https://github.com/hraban/opus provides C bindings to the xiph.org C libraries.

-- It is more comprehensive than this library, and supports encoding as well as decoding of opus streams.
+- It is more comprehensive than this library, and supports encoding as well as decoding of Opus streams.
 - It requires libopus and libopusfile development packages to be installed on the system.

 ## development